Last updated: August 1, 2026

 names, command output, or SQLite contents.
 Disable managed background

-auto-upgrade with ctx upgrade disable, CTX_UPGRADE_OFF=1, or
+auto-upgrade with ctx upgrade disable or CTX_UPGRADE_AUTO=off.

-export CTX_ANALYTICS_ENABLED=falsePublic site and support
+Public site and support

 When you use the public docs site or contact us, we may receive information such as your email address, support messages, issue reports, diagnostics you choose to provide, IP address, browser and device metadata, referring pages, pages viewed, and basic site usage data.